 - All but one of our restaurants use washable plates and utensils, saving approximately 450,000 disposable plates, bowls and utensils from the landfill every ski season

 - Our restrooms feature waterless urinals (59 total), each of which saves 40,000 gallons of water per year.
 We use toilet paper and paper towels from recycled paper.
-We also have battery operated sinks and efficient faucets.
+We also have battery operated sink faucets and other reduced flow fixtures.

 LED Christmas lights on the plaza: